nhairy/covid19_be/README.md

 # covid19_be
-Data and analysis on the COVID-19 pandemic
+Data repository and analysis on the COVID-19 pandemic